trentpolack/joymachine-public/docs/joymachine-todoist-overview.md

 ### Karma

 There's a ["Karma" functionality built-in to Todoist](https://support.todoist.com/hc/en-us/articles/206209959-Tracking-productivity-with-Karma) which, essentially, is just a bit of gamification/statistics to try and encourage consistent task completion/monitoring.
 It's stupid and simple, but also it can appeal to people.
-Like ‣ , who loves stats more than most people.
+Like Trent, who loves stats more than most people.

 ### Labels